-Vectors from the SSM/I channels were merged together, with vectors available for both frequencies in most cases.
-The precision of the vectors from the 85-GHz channel is better than that from the 37-Ghz channel; however, periods of high water vapor affect 85 GHz more than 37 GHz, and the ability to track ice is reduced.
+Because there are two different channels, a higher frequency and lower frequency, used from the SSM/I and SSMIS instruments, the vectors from the two channels are merged together, with vectors available for both frequencies in most cases.
+The precision of the vectors from the 85 GHz channel is better than that from the 37 GHz channel; however, periods of high water vapor affect 85 GHz more than 37 GHz; so the ability to track ice is reduced.
 Vectors from 85 GHz are preferable.
-In cases where 85-GHz and 37-GHz vectors overlap, the 37-GHz vector is removed .
+In cases where 85 GHz and 37 GHz vectors overlap, the 37 GHz vector is removed .

 The following image shows ice motion from SSM/I on 20 April 2000.

 Direct comparisons between the more accurate buoy measurements and vectors derived from passive microwave data are difficult due to time differences.
 The SMMR data are composites over two days, and the data from the other sensors are composites over a 24-hour period.
 Each pixel in an image may contain information from more than one orbit, and each pixel represents the composite motion of ice within the pixel area, while buoy motion tracks the drift of a specific ice floe or patch of ice.
 With these problems in mind, vectors derived from passive microwave imagery were compared with those from buoy data.

 For 85 GHz data, there were 74,381 pairs of buoy and SSM/I vectors that were less than 50 km apart.
 The mean difference in the u component was -0.05 cm/sec with a Root Mean Square (RMS) error of 4.16 cm/sec.
 The mean difference in the v component was 0.39 cm/sec with an RMS error of 4.23 cm/sec.